BCHPleaseOrg/sbx/PROPOSAL.md

 Validators will be weighted and scored based on their:

 1. Number of votes
-2. Uptime realiability
+2. Up-time reliability
-3. peer ranking
+3. Peer ranking

 ### Number of votes

 This number will be retrieved from the XHedge contract.

-### Uptime reliability
+### Up-time reliability

-Validators will be penalized for any server downtime.
+Validators will be penalized during any server downtime.

 ### Peer ranking